killercup/scribbles/content/posts/2026-04-23-still-blogging.md

 It was very easy!
 You can now follow this blog [here][bsky-acc] on Bluesky.

-One more thing I used from Sequoia is their comments feature.
-Since the Bluesky API is public[^twitter-api],
-Sequoia comes with a little Web Component that allows showing all Bluesky replies just like comments.
-(I also added support for showing quote posts.)
-This means that the best way to reply to my blog posts is now to reply on Bluesky.

 I also looked into publishing the content as an ActivityPub account, but in contrast to some tutorials I've seen